 In this context, retaliation includes termination.
 However, employers cannot take any adverse employment action against an employee due to their whistleblowing activities.
 For example, this means an employer cannot do any of the following because an employee blew the whistle:

-In fact, most employers are well aware of the prohibition against retaliation.
+Most employers are well aware of the prohibition against retaliation.
 Thus, an employer who wants to get rid of a whistleblower typically does so under the guise of a “legitimate” reason.
 However, courts are willing to second-guess an employer’s stated reason for the action taken against an employee if there is circumstantial evidence that the employer’s true motivation was to retaliate.
-Thus, if your employer retaliated against you after you reported a workplace violation or you fear reporting your employer’s illegal conduct, the Sacramento whistleblower lawyers at King & Siegel can help.
+Thus, if your employer retaliated against you after you reported a workplace violation or you fear reporting your employer’s illegal conduct, a Sacramento whistleblower attorney at King & Siegel can help.

 How Do Whistleblower Claims Work?